 I am pleased to recommend Yodhita to apply for the LPDP Scholarship.
 I first became acquainted with Yodhita in her second year at Universitas Gadjah Mada.
 Yodhita was one of my students in the Central Banking module, which she managed to complete within the top 10% of her cohort.
 I also supervised her as my teaching assistant for the same module in her third year.
 Yodhita has also maintained close contact with me through a vast array of discussions.

 Yodhita exhibits plenty of curiosity and enthusiasm, and she is highly dedicated and committed to learning.
 She actively participated in my classes and we often interacted during office consultation hours.
 As a teaching assistant, she ensured the materials were well-understood by the students.
 She actively reached out to me for issues that needed my confirmation.
-Despite being a teaching assistant for two subjects at the time, taking a full course load and working as an intern, she managed to deliver her gradings and prepare tutorials in a timely manner.
+Despite being a teaching assistant for two subjects at the time, taking a full course load and working as an intern, she managed to deliver her assignments and prepare her tutorials in a timely manner.

 Not only was Yodhita excellent in academics, but she also presided over organizational activities.
-For instance, she was one of the key leaders in the University’s economic seminar in 2018.
-Her teamwork and leadership skills contributed significantly to make the seminar the most successful event of the last five years, evidenced with the largest amount of funding by sponsors and the largest number of participants.
+For instance, she was one of the key leaders in the University’s economics seminar in 2018.
+Her teamwork and leadership skills contributed significantly to making the seminar the most successful event of the last five years, evident in the amount of funding by sponsors and number of participants that year being the highest it had ever been.

 Hailing from a different city, Yodhita was nevertheless able to adapt and adjust quickly to the culture here in Yogyakarta.
 From early on, she managed to get along well with students from other regions in Indonesia.
-Her international experiences during her college years and after graduation have grown her to be more independent, adaptable, and open minded, which are very essential to her further study and career.
-During group discussions, she spoke up, opened up discussions and engaged others like no others.
+Her international experiences during her college years and after graduation have made her more independent, adaptable, and open-minded, which are essential to her further study and career.
+During group discussions, she spoke up, drove the conversation, and engaged others.

 To the best of my knowledge, she is an enthusiastic, energetic, and exceptionally natural leader.
-She could maintain her cum laude GPA while leading student organizations at the same time.
-I really take great pride in supporting this excellent and promising student for the LPDP Scholarship.
+She was able to maintain her cum laude GPA while leading student organizations at the same time.
+I take great pride in supporting this excellent and promising student for the LPDP Scholarship.
 If you have further queries regarding her background or qualification, please do not hesitate to contact me.

 Sincerely,